CjSong97/tutorial-v2/content/introduction.md

 instructions below:

 ### Eclipse Setup
 Avaloq DDK is tested to be compatible with Eclipse Oxygen.
-Download Eclipse from this [link](https://www.eclipse.org/oxygen/) and follow the instructions on the website.
+Download Eclipse Oxygen from this [link](https://www.eclipse.org/oxygen/) and follow the instructions on the website.
 After installing Eclipse, install the _Xtext Complete SDK - version 2.14_  in Eclipse.
 This can be done by:

 1. Going to `Help` -> `Install New Software`